GRADUATE PROGRAM FACULTY

 Molly C. Redmond, Assistant Professor, Ph.D., University of California at Santa Barbara.

-Adam M. Reitzel, Assistant Professor.
+Adam Reitzel, Associate Professor.
 Ph.D., Boston University.
 Evolution and ecology of coastal invertebrates using comparative genomics, molecular biology, population genetics, evolutionary ecology, and field studies.

-Bao-Hua Song, Assistant Professor.
+Bao-Hua Song, Associate Professor.
 Ph.D., Beijing Institute of Botany, Chinese Academy of Sciences, Beijing, China.
 Plant Evolutionary and Ecological Genetics and Genomics.

 Todd R. Steck, Associate Professor.
 Ph.D., University of Rochester.
 Microbial molecular genetics, environmental microbiology, bacterial source tracking.